Wednesday, October 15, 2025

 I've expressed on my other blog that The Beloved Disciple was Mary Magdalene not any of the 12, and that she wrote the Gospel and Epistles commonly attributed to John, or at least 1 John.
 I think Letois was identified with Patmos derivative of the erroneous John in Ephesus tradition.

-The New Testament talks about Ephesus more then any other location that's not in Israel, never is anyone named John ever there.
+The New Testament talks about Ephesus more then any other location that's not in Israel, never is John son of Zebedee ever there.
 Remember Ephesus is also where Timothy was when Paul wrote two Pastoral Epistles to him.
 Revelation includes a message for Ephesus and other Churches in Asia which people often think implies John knew them.
 But I feel it would have proven the Supernatural quality of this message better if it was able to address their issues so well even though this John had never been anywhere near them.

 The John of Revelation however does not actually claim to be one of the 12 or a Son of Zebedee.